 The student will be notified via their PRCC email and Wildcat Web.
 If the student is reinstated, the student will be placed on financial aid probation.
-Appeals are limited to one per student except in extreme extenuating circumstances.
+Students will be allowed a maximum of three reinstatements.
 Appeals will be granted for one semester only and the student will be reviewed for satisfactory academic progress before being granted financial aid for additional semesters.
 Because students must demonstrate "progress" in the GPA and completion rate, the minimum standards for students on probation are:

-- If applicable, must follow the approved Academic/Graduation Plan - · Must meet the minimum cumulative GPA listed on the above charge by the end of the probationary term - Must not receive any withdrawals, failing, or incomplete grades ('W's) - Students who fail to meet the above standards at the end of the reinstated "Financial Aid Probation" semester will be placed on "Financial Aid Suspension" for future semesters.
+- If applicable, must follow the approved Academic Plan - Must meet the minimum cumulative GPA listed on the above charge by the end of the probationary term - Must not receive any withdrawals, failing, or incomplete grades ('W's) - Students who fail to meet the above standards at the end of the reinstated "Financial Aid Probation" semester will be placed on "Financial Aid Suspension" for future semesters.